techycs18/human-recognition-whatsapp-notification/README.md

 	- Id unknwon face is detected we just ignore it.

 #### Setup :
-- Make a directory with name `my_dataset`
+- Make a two empty different empty directories with name `my_dataset` and `motions_caught`
-- Collect atleast 45 photos of a each person of whom the recognition are to be performed.
+- Collect atleast 35-40 photos of a each person of whom the recognition are to be performed.
 Inside `my_dataset` directory create folders with name of the each individual and place thier images(atleast 45 each) inside them
-- Now inside `my_dataset` directory create one more folder with name as `unknown` and inside this folder place different 20-25 images of random people (celebrities/friends/images who are not to be recognised)
+- Now inside `my_dataset` directory create one more folder with name as `unknown` and inside this folder place different 35-40 images of random people (celebrities/friends/images who are not to be recognised)
 - Once folders created, inside `conf.json` file replace the `xyz_person` with person name.
 The person name in `conf.json` and folder name where the images are located should exactly be same(case-sensitive).
 - But, if you want to perfrom multiple face-recognistions, then add more people.For example we have three people of whom face is to be detected and their names are `xyz1, xyz2 and xyz3`<br/>
 So inside`conf.json` do: